Resources

 Build It

-Determine a construction approach that utilizes professional trail builders, volunteers, youth conservation corps and in-kind services.
-A construction manager or client representative may be needed to oversee contracted services if those management skill sets are not on your team.
+Determine a construction approach that leverages professional builders, volunteers, youth conservation corps and in-kind services.
+A construction manager or client representative may be needed to oversee the work.

 Resource: International Mountain Bicycling Association – Trail Solutions